Where to Stay in Stockholm: The Ultimate Guide to the Best Neighborhoods

 Östermalm – Best for Luxury, Architecture & High-End Food

 Östermalm is elegant, residential, and filled with wide boulevards and beautiful buildings.
-Think high-end restaurants, wine bars, the famous food hall Östermalms Saluhall, and easy access to Djurgården’s museums and gardens.
+Think high-end restaurants, wine bars, the famous food hall Östermalms Saluhall, and easy access to Djurgården's museums and gardens.
+This refined district offers a quieter alternative to the bustling tourist areas while maintaining excellent connectivity to the city's main attractions.

 Why stay here: